Our Snowflake case study sparked quite the debate on Twitter.

 This means you can exercise your stock options before they fully vest.

 Because the strike price of your stock options is usually set to the 409A valuation at the time you're granted the options, early exercising lets you exercise before the 409A valuation goes up.
-That way you're not making a phantom profit—and you won't owe any taxes.
+That way you're not making a phantom gain—and you won't owe any taxes.

 ⚠️ Warning: If you early exercise, make sure to file an 83(b) election.
 Otherwise you might end up with an unexpected tax bill down the road.